Brassica oleracea var. botrytis

 Note that there is another vegetable commonly referred to as a broccoflower that is not botanically a type of cauliflower.
 It is Romanesco broccoli, and has pointed lime green whorls of tightly packed flower buds.

-You may have heard that it’s difficult to grow, but that’s only because it has specific requirements that need to be met in order to produce robust and delicious flower heads.
-Read on to learn what they are!
+You may have heard that cauliflower is difficult to grow, but that’s only because it has specific requirements that need to be met in order to produce robust and delicious heads.

 What You’ll Learn